airnandez/lsst-cvmfs/README.md

 	After this step, among other things, an unprivileged user `cvmfs` is created in your computer and several configuration files with sensible default values are located under `/etc/cvmfs`.

-  You can tell the configuration process was successful if you won't see any error message.
+  You can tell the configuration process was successful if you don't see any error message.

+* **[MacOS X 10.10 only]** On MacOS X 10.10, you need to manually mount the file system:

+		$ /sbin/mount -t cvmfs lsst.in2p3.fr /cvmfs/lsst.in2p3.fr

+	For unmounting it, do:

+		$ /usr/bin/umount /cvmfs/lsst.in2p3.fr

-* **[Recommended]** The CernVM FS client uses `autofs` for atuomatically mounting and unmounting the file system exposing the LSST software repository when needed.
-We suggest you to configure `autofs` to start at boot time.
-On Scientific Linux and CentOS do (as `root`):
+* **[Linux - recommended]** On Linux, the CernVM FS client uses `autofs` for automatically mounting and unmounting the file system exposing the LSST software repository when needed.
+We suggest you to configure the `autofs` service to start at boot time.
+On Scientific Linux and CentOS do:

-		# chkconfig autofs on
+		$ sudo chkconfig autofs on

-	and on Ubuntu, do (as `root`):
+	and on Ubuntu, do:

-		# sysv-rc-conf autofs on
+		$ sudo sysv-rc-conf autofs on

 Now you are ready to use the stack.
 See next section.

 # Usage
 In order to use the LSST software stack, you need to setup your environment for a specific version for which there is a binary distribution available.
-For instance, to use LSST v9.2 do:
+For instance, to use LSST `v10.1-rc3` do:

-		$ cd /cvmfs/lsst.in2p3.fr/software/linux-x86_64/lsst-v9.2
+		$ cd /cvmfs/lsst.in2p3.fr/software/linux-x86_64/lsst-v10.1-rc3
 		$ source loadLSST.sh

 Note that you don't need super-user privileges to use this distribution of the LSST software.
 For testing your installation you can [run the LSST demo](https://confluence.lsstcorp.org/display/LSWUG/Testing+the+Installation).